IncredibleHannes/TPF2-Timetables/README.md

 For every stop you can choose between three modes:
 - **None**: The vehicle will use the vanilla logic, i.e. it will stop, wait for loading to complete, sometimes wait a bit extra for unbunching and then depart.
 - **Arrival/Departure**: The vehicle will stop at the station and depart only at the next specified departure time.
-It chooses the last slot time that has an arrival time in the past and a departure time after the last recorded departure for that line and station.
+It chooses the last slot with a departure time after the last recorded departure and an arrival time in the past.
 - **Unbunch**: The vehicle will depart no sooner than the specified time span after the last recorded departure for that line and station.

 More technical information can be found in the [documentation](documentation.md).